Who is a refugee?

 Who determines the number of refugee admissions?

 The President of the United States.
 The number of refugees accepted to the United States each year is set by the President in consultation with Congress that must occur before October 1 each year.

 What is the refugee limit for fiscal year 2022?

 15,000.
 Although historically the U.S. has resettled more refugees than any other country, its resettlement program has not kept up with increase of the global refugee population that has increased by about 50 percent over the past five years.
 In FY 2021, the U.S. refugee limit was the lowest is has been since the passage of the Refugee Act of 1980.

 While there were approximately 19.9 million refugees worldwide as of fiscal year (FY) 2017, the U.S. currently resettles just a small fraction of them.
-Less than 1 percent of the total number of displaced people on the world will ever be resettled to one of 36 current resettlement countries.
+Less than 1 percent of the total number of displaced people on the world has been resettled to one of 37 current resettlement countries each year.
 In FY 2016, the U.S. admitted nearly 85,000 refugees, a number that declined to fewer than 54,000 refugees in FY 2017, the lowest number in a decade after President Trump reduced the cap on refugee admissions via executive order.
 In FY 2018, the president further reduced the refugee admission cap to 45,000, the lowest since the enactment of the Refugee Act of 1980.
 For 2019, the administration cut the number of admissions even more to 30,000.
 For FY 2020, the administration further cut the number of refugee admissions to 18,000.
 However, the cap represents the maximum number of refugees that may be resettled in a year and the Trump administration is unlikely to resettle anywhere close to 30,000 people in FY 2020.
 On September 30, 2020 the Trump Administration sent a report to Congress proposing a ceiling of 15,000 refugees for admission to the U.S in FY 2021.
 The Presidential Determination officially setting the refugee ceiling was issued on October 28, 2020 for 15,000 refugees to be resettled each month to reach the annual ceiling, resettling a total of less than a half of the annual admission number

 Where do refugees resettling in the U.S. come from?